All Episodes

 I'm here for the jump.

-I'm here for the champ only, yeah.
+I'm here for the jump only.

-I don't want him getting any ideas.
+Just as you, I don't want him getting any ideas.

 Yeah, no ideas at all.